 The name is pronounced wye-REEkuh, and was originally meant to be spelled Wyreka, but a clerk's error in Sacramento changed the name.
 The town of Yreka lies in the Shasta valley, and Mount Shasta comes into view soon after you head south out of town.
 Shasta is the name of a band of the Wintun tribe, and in Wintun, wai means `north' [see A. L. Kroeber, Handbook of the Indians of California (1925), p.
 356].
 It appears that Wyreka was the Shasta name for what we now call Mt.
 Shasta [Kroeber, p.
 897], with the meaning `north mountain.'

 Arizona's Anozira housing development and various of Canada's Adanac-named companies slip easily into palindromicity.
-There's an Atokad Park, known for its race track and fair grounds, in Dakota County, Nebraska.
+There's an Atokad Park, known for its race track and fair grounds, in Dakota County, Nebraska, but that lends itself with dangerous ease to ``Atokad Parc.''
 Adaven, Nevada is a ghost town.
 (If you want to learn a little more and risk having your computer hanged, by all means follow this link.)

 Breaking news -- even before it happens, we're on top of the story!